-Penal Code 187 PC is the statute that defines the crime of murder in California.
-Murder is “the unlawful killing of a human being or fetus with malice aforethought.”
+Penal Code 187 PC is the primary statute for the crime of murder in California.
+Murder is defined as “the unlawful killing of a human being or fetus with malice aforethought.”

 Malice aforethought means the killer “with wanton disregard for human life, does an act that involves a high degree of probability that it will result in death.”